CDCgov/MIRA-NF/README.md

 > To run this pipeline you will need to have these programs installed:

 1. Nextflow - If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
-2. singularity-ce - Information on how to install singularity can be found [here](https://docs.sylabs.io/guides/4.1/user-guide/quick_start.html#quick-installation-steps).
+2. singularity-ce or docker - Information on how to install singularity-ce can be found [here](https://docs.sylabs.io/guides/4.1/user-guide/quick_start.html#quick-installation-steps) and information to install dpcler can be found [here](https://www.docker.com/).
 3. git - INformation about git installation can be found [here](<https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>).

 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.
 If you would like to test the pipeline using our test data it can be downloaded from this link: